My Island Retreats, Ibiza

 Elating, connected retreats with superior yoga and treatments, hikes & rainbow food

-Best for: Successful and health-conscious middle-aged singles in need of nurturing and balance, or couples in search of a reboot.
+Successful and health-conscious middle-aged singles in need of nurturing and balance, or couples in search of a reboot.

-Not for: The restless youth, more into doing than being.
+The restless youth, more into doing than being.

 These elegant, yet whole-hearted Ibizan retreats run five times a year each Spring and Autumn, offering a combination of expert yoga and treatments, rambling hikes, delightfully creative vegetarian food and lots of space to heal, settle and shine.
 Come to achieve something you can’t at home – whether that is simply abstaining from coffee, alcohol and sugar or healing a deeper wound and accessing a richer sense of self.
 You’ll stay in a luxury villa in beautiful surroundings, with watchful poplar trees, a cool pool reflecting sunrises, orchards of Nisperos hanging ripely, cloud scudded skies and a yurt of dreams.
 It is hard not to unravel with the careful attention to thought, flesh and heart here.